vsekhar/fabula/docs/protocol.md

 Servers can also unilaterally invalidate uncommitted transactions after some server-defined timeout period.

-If the server succeeds in validating the committability of the transaction, it will accept the transaction.
+If the server succeeds in validating that the transaction can be committed, it will accept the transaction.

 ```http
 HTTP/1.1 202 Accepted